 - Mesovrika beach – Sandy, secluded, accessible only by boat

 When visiting Paxos it is a ‘must’ to visit Antipaxos, a very small island only 3 nautical miles from Paxos.
 Where Paxos mainly has olive trees, Antipaxos has grapes.
 The last years, this tiny island (3 km long and 1 km wide) has become very popular, specially because of its two “tropical” beaches, Vrika and Voutoumi where the waters are crystal clear and turquoise in colour.

-Boat trip around the islands: Visit and swim in the beautiful blue caves, see the stunning white cliffs of Erimitis and the natural wonder of Tripitos.
+Visit and swim in the beautiful blue caves, see the stunning white cliffs of Erimitis and the natural wonder of Tripitos.
 Then onto the sandy beaches of Antipaxos, where the turquoise waters are simply out of this world!
 Lay back, relax, and enjoy the beach.
-The boat makes its way back to Loggos via the East Coast dropping anchor at the beautiful half moon bay of Kipiadi for a quick swim and a little ouzo!
+The boat makes its way back to Logos via the East Coast dropping anchor at the beautiful half moon bay of Kipiadi for a quick swim and a little ouzo!

 This is a great opportunity to see some of the world’s most beautiful scenery….all in one day.

 The Paxi islands are great for hiking as well with its lush and green interior.
 You will find many old footpaths crossing the islands leading to small chapels and settlements.
 Find your own secluded beach and take in the stunning views from the hilltops to the blue sea.
 The best seasons for hiking are in spring and autumn when the weather is still rather cool.

 Do remember your camera if you are visiting the villages of Paxos!